OpenMDAO/OpenMDAO-Framework/docs/glossary.rst

         floating point number.
 It also also allows for the specification of units.

       **Genetic**
-        OpenMDAO genetic algorithm optimizer based on the Pyevolve genetic algorithm.
-For more information, see the section on :ref:`Genetic` in the Standard Library section of the *User Guide.*
+      	OpenMDAO genetic algorithm optimizer based on the Pyevolve genetic algorithm, which is a complete genetic algorithm framework written in Python.
+(PyEvolve was developed and is actively maintained by Christian S. Perone.)

       **GUI**